glpi-project/glpi/devspaces/README.md

 ## DF DevSpaces CLI Usage

 After installation, you can use DevSpaces CLI by running `devspaces` command in the command line.
-It will show all actions that you can do with DevSpaces.
+It will show all the actions that you can do with DevSpaces.

 ### Start a new DevSpace for GLPI